Dixon Denham: Denham in literature

 and had it not been for his horse, under whose stomach he clung with the skill of an Indian rider, and was borne with a headlong gallop from his barbarous pursuers, he never could have made his way back to Kouka, the capital of Bornou.'

 'Who was this Major Denham?'
 'A fearless Englishman, who, between 1822 and 1824, commanded an expedition into the Bornou country, in company with Captain Clapperton and Dr. Oudney.
-They set out from Tripoli in the month of March, reached Mourzouk, the capital of Fez, and, following the route which at a later period Dr. Barth was to pursue on his way back to Europe, they arrived, on the 16th of February, 1823, at Kouka, near Lake Tchad.
+They set out from Tripoli in the month of March, reached Mourzouk, the capital of Fez, and, following the route which at a later period Dr. Barth was to pursue on his way back to Europe, they arrived, on 16 February 1823, at Kouka, near Lake Tchad.
 Denham made several explorations in Bornou, in Mandara, and to the eastern shores of the lake.'

 Eponymy

 The sub-Saharan bird Denham's bustard (Neotis denhami) is named for Denham.